" Easy Vegan Recipes for Beginners Using Simple Ingredients "

 Prepare the Lentils

-Using a large pot, heat the olive oil over moderate heat.
+In a large pot, heat olive oil over moderate heat.
+Add onion, carrots, and celery.
+Cook for 8 minutes until softened.

 Ladle soup into bowls.
 Top with fresh parsley.